jameshfisher/jameshfisher.com/_posts/2017-08-05-sign-in-with-google.md

 Email: jameshfisher@gmail.com
 ```

 How did this happen?
-There are three actors in this story: the web page, the user, and Google.
+There are three actors in this story:
+the web page, the user, and Google.
 The web page wants details about the user's Google account.
 To get those, the page redirects the user to Google.
-Google then asks the user for proof of identity, and asks the user whether she wants to pass some basic details to the web page.
-The user says yes, and Google redirects back to the web page, together with those basic details about the user's Google account.
-The web page can then consider this as a proof that the current user has access to the Google account detailed.
+Google then asks the user for proof of identity,
+and asks the user whether she wants to pass some basic details to the web page.
+The user says yes,
+and Google redirects back to the web page,
+together with those basic details about the user's Google account.
+The web page can then consider this as a proof that
+the current user has access to the Google account detailed.

+(Note, above, the ID `1234567890987654321234567890`.
 A Google account has a numeric ID.
 This is different from the email address associated with the account.
 The email address for a Google account can change.
-We should consider the numeric ID to be the identity for the account.
+We should consider the numeric ID to be the identity for the account.)

 Note that all this happened with a purely static web server.
 How do we now give the user access to their private diary?
 I would like to allow GET and PUT requests to `/google-account/:google_account_id/diary`.
-But these requests need to be authenticated - my server needs proof that the request comes from someone with access to that Google account.
+But these requests need to be authenticated:
+my server needs proof that the request comes from someone with access to that Google account.

 These proofs are called "ID tokens".
 The web client has access to an ID token through `googleUser.getAuthResponse().id_token`.
 We can set it as a cookie so that it will be passed to the server when we make requests:

 ```js
 function onSignIn(googleUser) {